The Future of Aylmer Library

 Why It Matters

 The library is an important space for learning, connection, and community programs.
 Where it’s located can affect how easy it is for people to visit, how it serves different age groups, and how it supports Aylmer’s downtown or other areas.
+Some considerations include:

 How You Can Participate